qaspen-python/psqlpy-docs/src/introduction/components/results.md

 ### As class

-Get the result as a list of passed class instances
+Get the result as a list of passed class instances.
+Passed class can easily be either pydantic or msgspec model.

 ```python
 class ExampleOfAsClass: